Healthy Homes Assessment Ahuriri

 Ahuriri Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement in all Ahuriri and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement for all Ahuriri and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records to demonstrate the conformance to the Healthy Homes Standard that apply or will be applicable throughout the tenancy period of your rental home.
+• Property managers and landlords must keep records that demonstrate the conformance to all Healthy Homes Standard that apply or will be applicable to the rental property.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

-• All houses that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes